aowen87/VincePipeline/BRAT_README.txt

         <Nc12genome>      This file contains the path to all of the
                           supercontig files.
 IMPORTANT: This file must
-                          be named excactly as shown, or the program will not run correctly without altering the source code.
+                          be named excactly as shown (the text between the
+                          <> symbols), or the program will not run correctly
+                          without altering the source code.

         <bratPipe.pbs>    This file evokes the bisulfiteMap.py and
                           analyzing.py programs given specific terminal
                           arguments.
-IMPORTANT: This file must be named exactly as shown, and the contents must be as follows (note that <directory_path> should
+IMPORTANT: This file must be named exactly as shown (the text between the <> symbols), and the contents must be as follows (note that
-                          be replaced with the path to the pipeline directory):
+                          <directory_path> should be replaced with the path
+                          to the pipeline directory):

                           #!/bin/bash
                           #PBS -q generic